 The ancient scriptures foretell the names and places where these temples exist.
 But there remains great ambiguity regarding the real Sati temples and their exact locations.

 At present, only a limited few temples out of the 52 Sati Shaktipeeths exist where Shiva is worshipped in the form of a Shivlinga along with the Devi Pindi.
 Out of them are the Baidyanath Dham in Deoghar, the Kalighat Temple in West Bengal, Chandranath Temple in Bangladesh and the Kalkaji Temple in Delhi .
 However, the Kalkaji temple is not listed in the main 52 temples, as there remains ambiguity in the name’Kalka’, ‘Kalika’, and ‘Jayanti’ Peeths and the exact locations.

 The past millennia have managed to wipe out the existence of Mahadev from the memory of people in the Shaktipeeth temples.
 But finally, the time has come to get the lost aspects of the revered Shaktipeeth temples out of oblivion, and the re-establishment of the glory of the ancient Devi shrines and ancient Vedic temple culture.

-Note: The content of this article is taken from a newly published book, “The Forgotten Shivlinga of Sati Shaktipeeths” by the same author.
+Note from the author: I have taken the content of this article from my recently published book, “The Forgotten Shivlinga of Sati Shaktipeeths”.
 The book is available at Zorba bookstore (https://www.zorbabooks.com/store/religion/the-forgotten-shivlings-of-sati-shaktipeeths/), Amazon (https://www.amazon.in/Forgotten-Shivlings-Sati-Shaktipeeths/dp/9387456129), and Snapdeal.

 Disclaimer: Mayapur Voice does not financially benefit from the sale of the above mentioned book nor do we claim to know the full content of it.
 Readers are requested to do their own research in areas of their concern.